eatincrispies/NFSMWOverdrive/README.md

 | `src/Hook.cpp` | 5-byte JMP detour with trampoline and byte check |
 | `src/Config.cpp` | ini parsing |
 | `src/Log.cpp` | optional logging |

-### A note on the straight-cut whine

-Earlier versions carried an unfinished attempt at giving any car the M3 GTR's gear whine.
-It was removed because it never worked.

-For anyone tempted to try: `sub_4EC2F0` is **not** the whine.
-It passes the string `"Csis:Whine"` to a logging call, which is misleading — instrumenting it shows it never executes at all, including in a GTR that is audibly whining.
-The byte at `*(this+72)+49` is not a gate for it either; the GTR whines with that byte reading `0`.

-The likeliest explanation, untested: `CAR_TRANNY.abk` appears exactly once in the whole VLT, in the global bank manifest immediately after `CAR_99_ENG_MB_EE.abk` — the GTR's engine bank — and has no per-car reference anywhere.
-That suggests the whine is part of the GTR's engine audio package rather than a separately gated layer, which would make it a data problem, not an ASI one.
-A five-minute VltEd test — point another car's engine audio at the GTR's and listen — would confirm or kill that before anyone writes code.